gaesa/mpv-autoload/README.md

 2. **Limit Number of Files in Playlist**: This feature is not implemented because it could limit the flexibility of the program.
 I believe that users should have the freedom to include as many files in the playlist as they want.

+3. **Absence of Image Support**: The program does not support images, as mpv is primarily intended for video playback, not image viewing.
+For image viewing, there are other tools that are more suitable in this context, such as `imv`, `gwenview`, or various file managers which support the preview functionality.

 ## Requirements

 Ensure `mpv` can access the required dependencies: